 Dust collection bags

 When you are using an Orbital sander, you can use any sandpaper.
-It is great in terms of cost as you can compare prices, and availability means attractive prices.
+It is excellent in terms of cost as you can compare prices, and availability means attractive prices.

 Power and speed

 The reason why Orbital sanders attract steeper prices is that they have used more power.
-The measuring unit is in amps, and the more power the machine uses, the faster it becomes.
+The measuring unit is in amps, and the more power the machine operates, the faster it becomes.

 Dust collection bags